rrd911/couchpotato_ffmpeg_pipadditions/README.md

 4.)
 I restarted the docker couchpotato-ffmpeg image and watched the logs via portainer to see if there are any errors.
 Then I took a video file and ran a test post processing while watching the medusa logs for any errors.

-I may have missed something so let me know.